We may get commissions for purchases made through links in this post.

 Since one of the coat colors in calicos is red, you can usually see some tabby in a real calico.
 Just look for it in the red areas.
 If that happens to be around Kitty’s forehead, you should be able to spot the famous tabby M shape.

 Some calicos go in for the tabby even more.
 Their pattern is comprised of pure white along with gray tabby instead of black and of course, red tabby.

 What’s the meaning of the name “Calico”?

 The name “calico” has a long history.
 According to linguists, the word originated in the mid-16th century as a version of the word calicut.
-Calicut was the name of a sea port in India.
-The word was also used to denote a fabric which was manufactured in that city.
+Calicut was the name of a seaport in India.
+The word was also used to denote a fabric that was manufactured in that city.

 The material unique to Calicut was mainly white but with a certain colorful pattern with patches of orange-red and black.
 Some people called it Kalko, as a variation of the word “Calicut”.
 It wasn’t long before a pattern of white combined with other patches of color became known as “calico”.

 Originally, calico was used to describe horses.
 Records show that it began to be used as a descriptive term for cats sometime in the 1880s.

 So, yes, our calico cats are in fact named after a pattern of a fabric!